-The School of Sport and Wellbeing has strong links with a large number of sports organisations, including professional sports teams, public and private sector sports providers and grassroots sports clubs.
+The School of Sport and Wellbeing has strong links with a large number of sports organisations, including professional sports teams and public and private sector sports providers.
 We regularly invite in guest speakers from industry to speak to students within the modules on this course.
 This represents a valuable opportunity for students to meet potential employers and learn about life in the sports industry.
-For example, we have had guest lectures given by representatives of Wigan Warriors Rugby League Club, Bolton Wanderers Football Club, St Helens Rugby League Club, David Lloyd Leisure and Preston City Council.
-Students have also visited the UK headquarters of Adidas, where they were given a lecture on the company’s marketing activities.
+For example, we have had guest lectures given by representatives of The Premier League.
+The Football League, Wigan Warriors Rugby League Club, Bolton Wanderers Football Club, St Helens Rugby League Club, David Lloyd Leisure and Preston City Council.

 The teaching and learning environment will be interactive and challenging.
-It is organised to ensure that key concepts, theories and, where appropriate, practices relevant to marketing and management in the sports industry form a central role into your learning.
-Throughout the programme you will engage in a range of learning activities including lectures, seminars, debates, case studies, presentations, online activities, directed readings and group work.
+It is organised to ensure that key concepts, theories and, where appropriate, practices relevant to business and marketing in the sports industry from a central role in the student’s learning.
+Throughout the programme students will engage in a range of learning activities including lectures, seminars, debates, case studies, presentations and group work.

-Assessment on each of the modules is designed to maximise your learning in relation to both subject-specific knowledge and understanding and wider skills, including communication, problem solving and teamwork.
+Assessment on each of the modules is designed to maximise the students’ learning in relation to both subject-specific knowledge and understanding and wider skills, including communication, problem solving and teamwork.
 Assessment types include reports, consultancy projects, essays, oral and multimedia presentations, debates and a dissertation.

 This course is available entirely online, offering a very flexible part-time study option for those students who wish to combine study with employment or who are not able to relocate/travel to Preston for on-campus delivery.